-Capital relief to the issuing bank depends on the capital treatment of the assets referenced in the bank regulatory capital relief ("reg cap") transaction, amount of risk placed, and capital treatment of the senior interest retained by the bank post issuance.
+Capital relief to the issuing bank depends on the capital treatment of the assets referenced in the Reg Cap transaction, amount of risk placed, and capital treatment of the senior interest retained by the bank post issuance.

 Assumes 15% risk weighting for retained senior classes of Reg Cap is based on Basel III framework.
 Simplified example for illustrative purposes only.